rebekaskrjanc/SP/README.md

 ## Sign Up page - Inputs (defined in sign-up-validation.js)
 * On Sign Up page, all of the fields need to be filled out.
 * Name needs to be at least 3 characters long.
 * Email needs to have in a proper format
 * Both passwords on sign up page must match

 ## Feautured Screens

 * ### [Sign Up screen](screenshots/signup.png):
-	* User can create an account.
-He can choose between two roles: tutor and student.
-Account creation is personalized based on choosen role.
+	* User can create an account (sign up requirements listed above).

 * ### [News Feed](screeshots/index.png) and [Student's requests tab](docs/indexTutor.png):
-	* Users can view the news, view and comment on the posts.
+	* Users can view the posts, and comment on them posts.
+If no posts are visible, that's because there's no post in the database yet.
+You can make your first post by entering some text in the "Write on the wall" field.

 * ### [User Profile](screeshots/profile.png):
-	* Users can see their profile page and edit it, bu clicking on the edit button.
+	* Users can see their profile page and edit it, by clicking on the edit button.
+Delete button deletes the user.

 * ### [Edit profile](screeshots/editprofile.png):
 	* Users can edit their profile by providing the new information about them and clicking submit.
+Not all fields are mandatory.
+If entered, both passwords must match.

 * ### [Members](screeshots/members.png):
 	* Users can se the other members of the Dancing Things App.